better-internet/radworks-docs/docs/radicle.md

 developers can share and collaborate on Git repositories *without* relying on intermediaries such as hosted servers.

-The radicle-link protocol distinguishes between two types of identities: personal and project.
+The Radicle Link protocol distinguishes between two types of identities: personal and project.
 The first describes an actor in the system, while the second describes a (software) project on which one or more actors collaborate.
 In Radicle: